ericlr1/Project_II-Quest_Manager/README.md

 The Quest Manager Template is released under the MIT License.

 ## Acknowledgements
-The Quest Manager Template was created by Eric Luque Romero as part of the Proyecto II course at UPC - CITM.
+The Quest Manager Template was created by Eric Luque Romero as part of the Project II course at UPC - CITM.
 Special thanks to Pedro Omedas for their guidance and support during the project.